adrianc7/advanced-python-projects-and-exercises/README.md

 ---

 ## **Focus on Data Ingestion**
-Several projects in this repository emphasize **data ingestion**, which is a foundational step in building data pipelines.
+Several projects in this repository emphasize data ingestion, which is a foundational step in building data pipelines.
 For example:
 - **COVID-19 API Analysis** retrieves public health data, processes it, and prepares it for further use.
 - **Cryptocurrency Exchange Simulator** ingests real-time trading data, highlighting its utility for integration into trading strategies or dashboards.

 While these projects do not include data storage or utilization, they serve as the groundwork for creating full-fledged data pipelines.

----

-## **Future Additions**
-- **Expanded Projects**: Incorporating storage (e.g., databases), automation, and visualization for end-to-end workflows.
-- **Advanced Topics**: Asynchronous programming, machine learning pipelines, and distributed systems.